draivin/hsnips/README.md

   boundary character.
 Use this option, for example, to permit expansion where the trigger follows punctuation without expanding suffixes of larger words.

+- `b`: Beginning\* of line expansion - A snippet with this option is expanded only if the tab trigger is the first word on the line.
+In other words, if only whitespace precedes the tab trigger, expand.

 - `M`: Multi-line mode - By default, regex matches will only match content on the current line, when this option is enabled the last `hsnips.multiLineContext` lines will be available for matching.

-- `b`: Beginning of line expansion - A snippet with this option is expanded only if the tab trigger is the first word on the line.
-In other words, if only whitespace precedes the tab trigger, expand.

 \*: This flag will only affect snippets which have non-regex triggers.